Registration Criteria

 • declaration of compliance with the UKBHC Code of Conduct and Continuing Professional Development requirements;

 • evidence of relevant qualifications and training.
-This would normally include: evidence of study relevant to the applicants faith community or belief group such as, theology, religious studies, philosophy of religion and belief; a Board Accredited postgraduate chaplaincy qualification such as a Postgraduate Certificate in Healthcare Chaplaincy;
+This would normally include: evidence of study relevant to the applicant’s faith community or belief group such as theology, religious studies, philosophy of religion and belief; a Board Accredited postgraduate chaplaincy qualification such as a Postgraduate Certificate in Healthcare Chaplaincy;

-• evidence of employment (honorary or salaried) in a healthcare chaplaincy post: this would normally be at a minimum of AfC5; or evidence of at least 6 months competent autonomous practice as a healthcare chaplain, for example in a voluntary chaplaincy placement supervised by a Board Registered healthcare chaplain;
+• evidence of employment (honorary or salaried) in a healthcare chaplaincy post: this would normally be at a minimum of AfC5; or evidence of at least 6 months of competent autonomous practice as a healthcare chaplain, for example in a voluntary chaplaincy placement supervised by a Board Registered healthcare chaplain;

 • evidence of a recognised or accredited status within a mainstream faith community or belief group, including the Humanist Society (UKBHC Competence 4.2.3.);